Back to Maintenance & Care

 Well, they cost more than pretty much any other alternative on the market, no questions about it.
-But let’s distinguish cost and cost-effectiveness.
+But let’s distinguish between cost and cost-effectiveness.
 A fine solid wood floor can be refinished multiple times and last around a hundred years if you maintain it properly.
-There are examples of hardwood floors which have lasted for around three hundred years.
-If we are to summarise, we’d say such a beautiful and durable surface in your home guarantees you a long-term strength and longevity.
+There are examples of hardwood floors that have lasted for around three hundred years.
+If we are to summarise, we’d say such a beautiful and durable surface in your home guarantees you long-term strength and longevity.
 Of course, you can always buy a cheap laminate and see how long does it last but the results probably won’t be to your liking.

 2. 'Wood Floors Are Not Eco-Friendly'

 People are understandably concerned about mass deforestation.
-There are non-profit organisations like the Forest Stewardship Council who supervises a responsible treatment of the forests.
+There are non-profit organisations like the Forest Stewardship Council that supervises a responsible treatment of the forests.
 Floor manufacturers accredited by FSC have to keep up to certain standards and show they hadn’t harmed the woodland or the wildlife inhabiting it in a negative way.
 Wood has to come from somewhere, that is true, but how much you cut and how you cut it can make a huge difference.
 A responsibly managed forest may actually be growing in size because planting new trees is the best way to ensure you have a sustainable resource.

 3. 'Wood Floors Are Hard to Maintain'